Frequently Asked Questions

 Twisted blades: Becoming increasingly popular.
 Jantex Gamma shape.

-Straight or parallel sided: Possible considered old school now.
+Straight or parallel sided: Possibly considered old school now.
 Lettmann and Jantex Alpha.
 The world appears to have moved on from these.

 A1 - Fiberglass Polyester